-Our Board of Directors has determined that three of our current directors meet the independence requirements of the Nasdaq Capital Market, on which our common stock is listed.
+Our Board of Directors has determined that four of our current directors meet the independence requirements of the Nasdaq Capital Market, on which our common stock is listed.
 In the judgment of the Board of Directors, Mr. Joyce and Mr. Kenley do not meet such independence standards.
-In reaching its conclusions, the Board of Directors considered all relevant facts and circumstances with respect to any direct or indirect relationships between our company and each of the directors, including those discussed under the caption "Certain Relationships and Related Transactions and Director Independence" below.
-Our Board of Directors determined that any relationships that exist or existed in the past between our company and each of the independent directors were immaterial on the basis of the information set forth in the above-referenced sections.
+In reaching its conclusions, the Board of Directors considered all relevant facts and circumstances with respect to any direct or indirect relationships between our company and each of the directors, including those discussed under the caption "Certain Relationships and Related Transactions and Directors were immaterial on the basis of the information set forth in the above-referenced sections.